pga03/docs-first-discovery/src/documents/keyboardTTS.md

 [fluid.textToSpeech](http://docs.fluidproject.org/infusion/development/TextToSpeechAPI.html)
 grade within the component hierarchy to do the actual speaking.

-## Adding a Sticky Keys Panel – Text To Speech to a Component/Grade
+## Adding a Sticky Keys Panel – Text-to-Speech to a Component/Grade

-To mixin the Sticky Keys Panel – Text To Speech into your Component/Grade, supply it as a `gradeNames` option in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):
+To mixin the Sticky Keys Panel – Text-to-Speech into your Component/Grade, supply it as a `gradeNames` option in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):

 ```javascript